opendaylight/docs/docs/user-guide/service-function-chaining.rst

 An interesting scenario to show the Logical SFF strength is the migration of a SF from a compute node to another.
-The OpenDaylight will learn the new topology by itself, then it will re-render the new flows to the new SFFs affected.
+OpenDaylight learns the new topology by itself, then it re-renders the new flows to the new SFFs affected.

 .. figure:: ./images/sfc/single-logical-sff-example-migration.png
    :alt: Logical SFF - SF Migration Example